ray2012420/A-novel-discovery-Project-Phi-Grid/README.md

 This repository is the official open-source archive of the discovery.

 ## Core Three-Vertex Phi Triangle (Original Breakthrough)
-[Keep your original excellent three-vertex section here if you want — or just leave the sentence above]

 ## Full 16-Petal Vajra Extension
 - 16 petals at exact 22.5° intervals